 Drug and alcohol addiction treatment is a way to get you back on track to a normal daily life, giving you the guidance and tools you need to maintain recovery.

 Integrating back into society after a history of criminal activity is not always an easy task.
 Having drug counselors and vocational rehabilitation can better prepare you for rejoining the workforce and contributing to society.

 Not only can court-mandated rehab provides guidance to integrate back into society, but it can help greatly improve one’s mental health.
 Substance use disorders are too often associated with underlying co-occurring disorders.
 Depression, anxiety, and trauma are just a few of the common issues related to substance abuse.

 In order to live a happy and fulfilling life, addressing these mental health concerns through therapy provided in rehab can be crucial.
 In a comprehensive treatment program, such as those offered at Wavelengths Recovery in Sonoma County and Orange County, those in recovery go through psychotherapy, holistic therapy, drug counseling, and other therapeutic modalities.

 If you are facing drug charges, you should consider talking to a criminal defense attorney that can give you a consultation on what you may qualify for under your unique circumstances.

 While Wavelengths Recovery can provide the drug treatment you need, you should talk to an attorney in your area that has experience with the courts in your jurisdiction.

-If you’re in Sonoma County, a law office such as the Law Office of Amy Chapman may be able to provide the proper guidance you need.
+If you’re in Sonoma County or the surrounding cities of the Bay Area, a law office such as The Nieves Law Firm may be able to provide the proper guidance you need.

 If you’re in Orange County, a criminal defense attorney such as Sabrina Darwish from Darwish Law may be able to help get you court-ordered treatment instead of facing incarceration.